Ianfeather/ianfeather.co.uk/src/site/posts/compare-two-webpagetest-videos-using-ffmpeg.md

 Recently I needed to compare two WebPagetest videos but couldn't find the original test results.
 Fortunately I had the videos stored locally so I just needed a way to recreate their video comparison feature offline.

-You could almost certainly place them side by side using a video editor but it can also be done very quickly and simply using ffmpeg (~5s to generate the below video).
+You could almost certainly place them side by side using a video editor but it can also be done very quickly using ffmpeg (~5s to generate the below video).

 <pre class="language-bash"><code>
   # Firstly install ffmpeg (using brew or from binary)